 - Prepare the batter.
 Prepare homemade applesauce or open a jar from the store.
 Mix apple sauce, oil, room temperature egg, brown sugar and vanilla extract in a large mixing bowl.
 Whisk until thoroughly combined.
 Fold four, baking soda, salt, and cinnamon in the wet ingredients with a spatula.

 - Prepare the crumb topping.
 To prepare the crumb topping, mix rolled oats with brown sugar and cinnamon.
 Mix until the sugar and cinnamon are evenly distributed through the oats.
 Pour in oil and mix again.
 The brown sugar and oats should clump together slightly.

 - Bake until golden brown.
 Line a muffin tin with muffin cups or grease thoroughly with cooking spray.
 Evenly distribute batter into 12 muffin cups.
 Sprinkle a bit of the crumb topping onto each applesauce muffin.
-Place in the oven and bake at 350F for 20 minutes or until the tops are golden brown and a toothpick inserted comes out clean..
+Place in the oven and bake until the tops are golden brown and a toothpick inserted comes out clean..
 Allow to cool before serving.

 Storage and Freezing

 Store these muffins at room temperature in an airtight container for a couple of days.
 Store in the fridge to keep them for up to a week.

 I like to cut them in half and reheat them in the air fryer.
 Then, I spread peanut butter or almond butter on top!

 These applesauce muffins freeze very well.
 Place in an airtight container and freeze for up to 3 months.
 Thaw them all together or one at a time either at room temperature or in the refrigerator.

 - Homemade Blueberry Muffins with Crumb Topping